R'

 Loops

-statement can be used to exit a loop, and continue
+The break statement can be used to exit a loop, and continue can be used

 to jump back to the beginning of the loop.